List of Transformers film series cast and characters: Arcee

 Arcee (voiced by Liza Koshy in Rise of the Beasts, Grey DeLisle in Bumblebee and Revenge of the Fallen) is an Autobot sharpshooter who transforms into a red and white Ducati 848.
 Arcee is armed with a machine gun.
 Her holographic rider in Revenge of the Fallen is portrayed by Erin Naas.
 She and her sisters are shot by Decepticons.

 In Age of Extinction, Arcee is listed as deceased by Cemetery Wind.

-She reappears in Bumblebee as one of the few Autobots who left Cybertron on escape pods and is a member of the Autobot resistance.
+She reappears in Bumblebee as one of the few Autobots who left Cybertron in escape pods and is a member of the Autobot resistance.

-Arcee appears in Rise of the Beasts where she is one of the few Autobots on Earth.
+Arcee appears in Rise of the Beasts, where she is one of the few Autobots on Earth.
 She transforms into a Ducati 916.

-Dino/Mirage
+Mirage(AKA Dino)

-Dino (Note: Known as Dino in Dark of the Moon) (voiced by Francesco Quinn in Dark of the Moon) is an Autobot spy who has wrist blades and transforms into a red 2011 Ferrari 458 Italia.
-He speaks with an Italian accent.
+Mirage(AKA Dino) (Note: Known as Dino in Dark of the Moon) (voiced by Francesco Quinn in Dark of the Moon and voiced by Pete Davidson in Rise of the Beasts) is an Autobot spy who has wrist blades and as of the year 2012 transforms into a red 2011 Ferrari 458 Italia, and speaks with an Italian accent.
 This was Quinn's final role before his death shortly after the film's release.
 Dino was originally set to die alongside Que, though he ultimately survives.
 A prop used in filming depicting Dino's head could be spotted in the background in a scene in the final film.

-Mirage (voiced by Pete Davidson in Rise of the Beasts) In Rise of the Beasts, he transforms into a 1993 Porsche 911 (964) Carrera RS 3.8 and possesses the ability to holographically create clones, similar to his G1 counterpart, and displays a fun-loving and groovy attitude.
+In Rise of the Beasts, he transforms into a 1993 Porsche 911 (964) Carrera RS 3.8 and possesses the ability to holographically create clones, similar to his G1 counterpart, and displays a fun-loving and groovy attitude.
 Throughout the events of the film, Mirage forms a close friendship with the human Noah Diaz and his younger brother Kris, promising to protect the two no matter the cost.
-Mirage, covering fire for Noah and staying true to his promise, is gravely wounded by Scourge but transforms his damaged body into a powered exo-suit for him so they can fight together.
-Noah would manage to repair Mirage in the mid-credits scene.
+Mirage, covering fire for Noah and staying true to his promise, is gravely wounded by Scourge but transforms his damaged body into a powered exo-suit for Noah so they can fight together.
+Noah would manage to repair Mirage, as revealed in the mid-credits scene.

-Que/Wheeljack
+Que

-Que (Note: Known as Que in Dark of the Moon) (voiced by George Coe in Dark of the Moon, Jamie Alcroft in the third video game) is an eccentric Autobot military scientist who speaks with an Irish accent, whose head design resembles Albert Einstein in reference to his genius and he transforms into a blue 2011 Mercedes-Benz E550.
+Que (Note: Known as Que in Dark of the Moon) (voiced by George Coe in Dark of the Moon) is an eccentric Autobot military scientist who speaks with an Irish accent, whose head design resembles Albert Einstein in reference to his genius and he transforms into a blue 2011 Mercedes-Benz E550.
 Wheeljack is an inventor who gives the Autobots weapons and equipment he has created.
 His name and appearance in Dark of the Moon is similar to the James Bond character Q. He is killed by Barricade when Soundwave orders his execution before they were killed as well by Bumblebee.